Top 29 Japanese Fashion Trends In 2022

 Denim in bubblegum pink must be worn at the extremes: either the soft, crowd-pleasing hue or the statement-making powerful shade.

-With kawaii fashion constantly influencing Japanese fashion trends, bubblegum is always present, as a choice of powerful and chic styles.
+With Kawaii styles influencing Japanese fashion trends, bubblegum is always a choice of powerful and chic styles.

 14/29